Submitting Your Sponsored Lens

 The confirmation screen will show you details about the Lens you are updating, which includes the Organization and Ad Account.
 Please double check you are updating the correct Lens as this cannot be undone.

 Updating a Lens will not change its Snapcode, so your stakeholders can continue to review the Lens with no interruptions.
 If you do wish to get a new Snapcode you will have to submit the Lens project as a new Lens, see below.

 It is possible to update different Lenses that you’ve previously submitted.
 This may be required when you are using a single Lens project as a base and are making adjustments across different iterations of the Lens, or perhaps your Lens Studio project is linked to the wrong Lens.

 You will be presented with two options.
-“Submit as New” and “Update Existing”.
+“Submit” and “Update Existing”.